Vandlee/docs/packages-internal/scripts/README.md

-# @yushii/internal-scripts
+# @u-shii/internal-scripts

-This is that code infra scripts for the Yushii organization repositories.
+This is that code infra scripts for the u-shii organization repositories.
 It is not meant for general use.

 ## Scripts